Urticaria Pigmentosa

 English

-Melody Carter is an Allergy and Immunologist and a Pediatrics provider in Bethesda, Maryland.
+Melody Carter is a Pediatrics provider practicing medicine in Bethesda, Maryland.
 Dr. Carter is rated as an Elite provider by MediFind in the treatment of Urticaria Pigmentosa.
-Her top areas of expertise are Mast Cell Activation Syndrome (MCAS), Urticaria Pigmentosa, Systemic Mastocytosis, and Anaphylaxis.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Mast Cell Activation Syndrome (MCAS), Urticaria Pigmentosa, Systemic Mastocytosis, and Anaphylaxis.

 Elite in Urticaria Pigmentosa